 Unfortunately, most of the calls I receive from clients needing insurance coverage immediately is due to an inspection by the insurance company that discovered the property is VACANT.

 The policy is cancelled immediately.
 Even more unfortunate is when a claim is filed and denied due to the property being vacant.

 Insuring vacant properties is specialty coverage.
 Does it cost more to insure vacant property?
 Yes, it does.
 Common sense tells you the risk of a loss is higher.
-For example, if a fire starts in the middle of the night, most likely the whole building will be involved before anyone notices – IF anyone notices.
+For example, if a fire starts in the middle of the night, the whole building may be involved before anyone notices – IF anyone notices.

 Other increased hazards of concern for insurance companies: